 Italian economic historian and raconteur Carlo Cipolla pinned down stupidity in his 1976 essay Le leggi fondamentali della stupidità umana — “the basic laws of human stupidity”.
-A worthy endeavour, but one from which the world appears not to have learned much in half a century.
-Which probably tells you everything you need to know.
+A worthy endeavour, but one from which we have learned little in half a century.
+This probably tells you what you need to know.

-Anyway, Cipolla’s laws of human stupidity boil down, broadly, to the following:
+Anyway, Cipolla’s laws of human stupidity boil down to the following:

 - To be stupid is to harm someone else without personally benefitting.
 Stupidity results inevitably in net loss.
 Everyone loses, at a minimum the time taken to listen to the idiot.
 Bandits, defectors, double-crossers and pillagers may be nasty, but because they benefit, they aren’t stupid.

 - Stupid people are worse that bandits.
 At least someone derives a benefit from banditry: the bandit.